 The results from Compass survey guide the development of our HR strategies.
 Based on the results of the survey, managers in each business area organise feedback sessions and draw action plans with their teams.
 The progress of 1–3 key action points is followed throughout the year.We believe that with good leadership we can increase the engagement and performance of our teams and reaching our targets.

 Our online Human Resources Information System ZONE provides access to harmonised HR policies, processes and tools across the entire company.
 ZONE is a transparent tool that helps us to ensure a better quality of HR data and personnel management methods.
 ZONE is also the main platform for planning and analysing our personnel-related activities, such as an annual performance management process, people and organisational development needs, both external and internal recruitment, salary and incentives, including bonus programmes, and ensuring a fair and equal treatment of our employees globally.
 By leveraging ZONE in all our recruitment efforts, we expect to significantly improve our internal job rotation to build up engagement

 Our performance management is based on the performance and development plan (PDP) concept and process.
 PDP is our primary leadership process that connects strategy to individual development plans and the targets set for our employees.
 It is a systematic and regular process used in our personnel performance and career development review, during which the principles of our Code of Conduct are also regularly discussed.
 Through PDP, employees participate in and contribute to organisational improvement.
-In 2017, the PDP completion rate was 93%.
+In 2019, the PDP completion rate was 92 percent.